treetopinnovationab/BookmarkingStreamReader/README.md

 Bookmarking Stream Reader provides:

   * A **LineBookmark** struct, noting the number of bytes and `char`s already read.
+  * A **BookmarkingStreamReader** class, providing:
     * A **ReadDetailedLine** method, returning detailed information about the line, including:
       * the line break characters used, if any (supported: none/EOF, `\r` (CR), `\r\n` (CRLF), `\n` (LF))
       * a LineBookmark for the position before reading the line, suitable for resuming at the point before the line was read, to re-read the line
       * a LineBookmark for the position after reading the line including line break, suitable for resuming at the point after the line was read, to read the next line
       * the text, with and without the line break characters
     * A **ResumeFromBookmark** method to seek to the position of a LineBookmark and use its character index.
     * A **ResumeFromBeginning** method to seek to the beginning of a stream and dump all character tracking information.
-  * Character tracking implementation for all single-byte encodings (including ASCII, Windows Latin-1 and ISO 8859-1) as well as UTF-8.
+      * Character tracking implementation for all single-byte encodings (including ASCII, Windows Latin-1 and ISO 8859-1) as well as UTF-8 and UTF-16.
 This logic works out which `char` offset corresponds to which byte index in the buffer, which along with knowing the previous number of `char`s and bytes provide absolute offsets.

 ## Sample usage